 There are two options when it comes to setting the blade height.
 The first is to have the blade slightly higher than the material that is being cut.
 The recommended height is about 1/8 inch and this is considered to be a safety procedure.
 The other option is to have the blade much higher than the top of the work piece.
 While this will reduce tear outs, it is quite dangerous.

-The fence is an essential accessory to use with the table saw, so as to cut stock lengthwise, accurately.
+The fence is an essential accessory to use with the table saw.
+With its help you can accurately cut stock lengthwise.
 The fence mechanism has a lever on the front to control it and make the relevant adjustments.
 You will need to lift the lever and this allows the fence to slide, side to side.
 The next step will be to raise the blade so that you can measure it.
 In some cases, the fence may not stay square to the blade and the best way to deal with this is to measure and mark both the front and back side of the blade.

 Process of Making the Cuts